gvwilson/thirdbit/src/fiction/cloudherd/index.md

 smaller blob next to it followed suit.
 Side by side,
 Big Blue and Pillow drifted toward the platform.
-A clattering noise further along the ravine signalled that whoever Indy had sent to pull back the pen's spiderweb gate had started hauling in the rope-and-bamboo chain it hung from.
+A clattering further along the ravine signalled that whoever Indy had sent to pull back the pen's spiderweb gate had started hauling in the rope-and-bamboo chain it hung from.

 Noxy's pulse beat faster as the clouds approached, their flanks rippling slightly in the wind.
 When Big Blue bumped against the ravine wall,
-Aft took three steps and jumped off the end of the plank.
+Aft took three steps and fell forward off the platform.

 Noxy leaned over the railing.
 One, two, three…